jeshraghian/QSNNs/README.md

 # Quantized Spiking Neural Networks
+This repository contains the corresponding code from the paper *Navigating Local Minima in Quantized Spiking Neural Networks*, which was written by Jason K. Eshraghian, Corey Lammie, Mostafa Rahimi Azghadi, and Wei D. Lu.

 <p align="center"><img src="https://user-images.githubusercontent.com/40262130/153729436-964410be-5265-416e-b50a-10258b17c411.png"><p >
 </p>

-This repository contains the corresponding code from the paper *Navigating Local Minima in Quantized Spiking Neural Networks*.
+<p style="text-align: center;"><i>Illustrations of the key concepts of the paper: Periodic scheduling can enable SNNs to overcome flat surfaces and local minima.
+When the LR is boosted during training using a cyclic scheduler, it is given another chance to reduce the loss with different initial conditions.
+While the loss appears to converge, subsequent LR boosting enables it to traverse more optimal solutions</i>.</p>

 ## Jupyer Notebook